src-d/blog/content/post/meetup-blame.md

 ## 3. Diff

-The Diff Algorithm is the basis of `git blame` and a venerable piece of code that has been laying aorund since 1970.
+The Diff Algorithm is the basis of `git blame` and a venerable piece of code that has been laying around since 1970.

 Given two files, the `diff` command will return the _line edits_ you have to perform to one of them, to turn it into the other.
 For example: given the files